 SUMMARY: A major oral healthcare company recently applied for a patent for an energy?-enhancing and appetite suppressing toothbrush, but don't give into the gimmicks.

 Whether you're searching the web, flipping through a magazine or channel surfing, chances are you're going to run into gimmicky advertisements that feature empty promises.
 Everything from keeping you alert throughout the day to helping you shed that unwanted belly fat without changing a lick of your daily lifestyle can trick consumers into spending their money wastefully.
 Companies reel in consumers without any research to back up their claims.
 According to the Huffington Post, some manufacturers of oral health products are coming up with new items that give users a boost of caffeine or help suppress hunger.
 However, it is much more important to focus on the cleanliness of your mouth while brushing to fight against gum disease and bad breath instead of getting a dose of energy.

 A hectic work schedule coupled with daily errands and family life can lead many people to look for alternative ways to get energy.
 Colgate-Palmolive filed a patent application for a toothbrush with the capabilities of releasing chemicals from its tip in slow doses as an individual uses the brush that would give him or her energy.
-Other chemicals that could be released from the toothbrush include an appetite suppressant or painkillers.
+Other chemicals that could be released from the toothbrush include an appetite suppressant or pain meds.

 Recently, Wrigley took its caffeine-infused gum, Alert, off of retailers' shelves after the FDA began researching how caffeinated foods affected people, particularly children and teens.